vmware-archive/p4c-xdp/README.md

 - introduce extern function, bpf_xdp_adjust_head.
 - introduce extern function, bpf_perf_event_output for sending data to userspace
 - add a docker or vagrant box for testing?
+- support for checksum
+- add userspace test
+- initialize xin somehow.
+Where is the input port for xdp
+- do something with xout.
+How do we pass information back to xdp?